Facial (sexual act): In mainstream pornography

-In the 1970s, the hardcore pornography genre introduced the stereotypical cumshot (also known as the money shot) scene as a central element (leitmotif) of the hardcore film, in which the male actor ejaculates in a way ensuring maximum visibility of the act itself.
+In the 1970s, the hardcore pornography genre introduced the stereotypical cumshot (also known as the money shot) scene as a central element of the hardcore film, in which the male actor ejaculates in a way ensuring maximum visibility of the act itself.
 These scenes may involve the female actor "calling for" the shot to be directed at some specific part of her body.
 Now facial cumshots are regularly portrayed in pornographic films, videos, magazines and internet web sites.

 In addition to mainstream pornography, the popularity of facials has led to creation of its own niche market, like video series that specialize in showing the act.
 In 2010, psychologist Ana Bridges and colleagues conducted a content analysis of best-selling heterosexual pornographic videos showing that over 96% of all scenes concluded with a male performer ejaculating onto the body of his female partner.
 The mouth was the most common area to be ejaculated upon.
 When all regions of the face are included, facial cum shots occur in approximately 62% of scenes where external ejaculation occurs.